will-gg/craftsmanship/README.md

 1. Keep it simple.
 Simple is pure.
+2. Readability is king.
-2. Code for today - not if/maybe in the future
+3. Code for today - not if/maybe in the future
-3. Code is closed for modification open for inspection
+4. Code is closed for modification open for inspection
-4. Classes have a single responsiblity (SRP)
+5. Classes have a single responsiblity (SRP)
-5. Use Lombok judiciosly
+6. Use Lombok judiciosly
-6. Generally favour aggregation over inheritance
+7. Generally favour aggregation over inheritance
-7. Pojos : Use Lombok builders judiciously with final public fields
+8. Pojos : Use Lombok builders judiciously with final public fields
-8. Avoid complex persistence (ie relational dbs).
+9. Avoid complex persistence (ie relational dbs).
 No one cares about your mappings.
-9. Use java uuids
+10. Use java uuids
-10. Controllers should have only one delegate domain class.
+11. Controllers should have only one delegate domain class.
 Controllers exist for validation before transforming into business objects.
-11. Solve the business problem first using an interface layer for persistence and an interface/facade layer for inputs.
+12. Solve the business problem first using an interface layer for persistence and an interface/facade layer for inputs.
 Once done the rest of the soln will drop out.
-12. Ask yourself questions all the time: what’s this classes's job in life...who’s calling this method and why.
+13. Ask yourself questions all the time: what’s this classes's job in life...who’s calling this method and why.
 Could things be better/simpler by moving a field to another class, can I reduce the scope?
-13. Build your spring in a config class where possible.
+14. Build your spring in a config class where possible.
 It simplifies the magic going on underneath and allows you to see how assembly ought to be.
 It also keeps Java class pure.
 (Free of spring).
-14. Hexagonal architecture is good
+15. Hexagonal architecture is good
-15. Use the tell don’t ask principle.
+16. Use the tell don’t ask principle.
 If you’re poking a class for info twice - it’s a code smell.
-16. Use clean code principles.
+17. Use clean code principles.
 Know them.

 For an example of these see the https://github.com/giffgaff/reference-data-library repo